AnushkaD1026/AnushkaD1026/README.md

-- 👋 Hi, I’m @AnushkaD1026
+- 👋 Hi, I’m @AnushkaD
-- 👀 I’m interested in coding and programming...
+- 👀 Interested in coding and programming
-- 🌱 I’m currently learning C ...
+- 🌱 Hands on with python.
-- 💞️ I’m looking to collaborate on open source...
+- 💞️ I’m looking to collaborate on open source.
 - 💥 Beginner!!

 <!---